 What type of donor should I choose?

-In some countries, it is illegal to use Non-Anonymous donors and in others it is illegal to use Anonymous donors, so remember to check your country's regulations.
+In some countries, it is illegal to use ID Release donors and in others it is illegal to use Non-ID Release (formerly Anonymous) donors, so remember to check your country's regulations.

-- If a lot of information about the donor is important to you, you should choose a Non-Anonymous donor with an Extended profile.
+- If a lot of information about the donor is important to you, you should choose a ID Release donor with an Extended profile.
 However, before choosing, please ensure that the clinic accepts treatment with Extended profile donors as some clinics only treat with Basic profile donors

-- If you want to know as little as possible about the donor, you should choose an Anonymous donor with Basic profile
+- If you want to know as little as possible about the donor, you should choose an Non-ID Release donor with Basic profile

 If the regulations of your country say that you cannot use a certain type of donor profile for clinic treatment, remember that you can order any type of donor for home insemination.
 You choose, what is best for you.